thedarkwriter/courseware-lms-content/courses/puppet_firewall.md

 # Puppet Firewall
+In this course, we look at how to:

+*   Write a simple firewall module.
+*   Use the Puppet Enterprise console to add a class named "my firewall" to your agent nodes.
+*   Write a class to open ports for the Puppet master.
+*   Enforce the desired state of the "my firewall" class.

 ###Slide 1
 In this course, you will see how to get started managing firewall rules with Puppet Enterprise.